Absolute Phrases: Definition, Structure, and Usage Guide

 - Offering a concise alternative to full clauses

 They are especially effective in narrative writing, essays, and descriptive passages, helping writers to “show” rather than “tell.”
+For more on improving your writing style, explore our guides on grammar modifiers and types of adjectives.

 Examples of Absolute Phrases